tektronix/tm_devices/docs/contributing/add_new_driver.md

 2. Create the new device driver python file and class that inherits the appropriate device type/series base class

-    1. If the new device(s) are part of a series (also referred to as a family), add a new series subpackage for them (e.g. `power_supplies/psu2200/`)
+    1. If the new device is part of a series (also referred to as a family), add a new series subpackage for them (e.g. `power_supplies/psu2200/`)

     2. Create the device driver python file, create a class that inherits from